60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 - Finished living square footage

-- Garage and shop square footage
+- Garage square footage

-- Construction budget
+- Construction cost breakdown

-- Land information
+- Builder information

 Common Mistakes with 60x100 Barndominium Plans

-Mistake 2: Making the Shop Too Small
+Mistake 2: Making the Shop Huge but the House Too Small

-Mistake 5: Underestimating Electrical Needs
+Mistake 5: Not Planning Shop Electrical Early

 Is a 60x100 Barndominium Right for You?